 The licence rating assessment process is not a single assessment.

-You will see from the flow chart above that up to three successful assessments are required but depend on the option selected by the driver before the new licence rating will be awarded and finally signed off at the back of the licence.
+You will see from the flow chart above that up to two successful assessments are required but depend on the option selected by the driver before the new licence rating will be awarded.

 There is also provision for drivers to reduce the number of race day assessments for both Tier 2 and Tier 1 licence ratings if they attend the appropriate ACADEMY course.

-Licence rating downgrades when a karter moves from say Junior Restricted to the Junior class do not apply, ie. a Cadet driver once he attains a Tier 1 licence rating keeps that rating through all the other classes including the Senior class.
+Licence rating downgrades when a karter moves from say Mini ROK to the Junior class do not apply, ie. a Cadet driver once he attains a Tier 1 licence rating keeps that rating through all the other classes including the Senior class.
 This means that overall there are less licence rating assessments required at events by the Race Officials.

 If you take a look at My Laps to familiarise yourself with the race result format, you will be able to get an idea of how far behind the leader the driver was, who was just outside the top two thirds of the class when everyone ahead of him was theoretically Tier 1 drivers!